DavidKrGH/BackupScript/README.md

 The most important variables to configure are:

 - `unique_job_name`: The name of the script or backup job.
 Must be unique as it is used to recognise whether the backup task is already running.
 Avoid spaces or underscores!
-- `path_to_BackupScript`: The path to the "BackupScript" directory containing the script and its utilities on your system.
 - `system_id_name`: The name used to identify your system in the snapshots.
 - `schedule_update_Restic_and_Rclone`: Schedule for the search for updates for Restic and Rclone.
 Examples: "never" "always" "weekly: Mon Thu Sat" "monthly: 7 21 28"
 - `notify_after_completion`: Option to send a notification after the job has been successfully executed.
 Options: "true" "false"